Cloud-CV/EvalAI/docs/source/configuration.md

       - name: publication_url
         is_visible: True
       ```
   - **submission_meta_attributes**: These are the custom metadata attributes that can be added by participants for their submissions.
-The custom metadata attributes are TextAttribute, SingleOptionAttribute, MultipleChoiceAttribute, and TrueFalseField.
+The custom metadata attributes are `TextAttribute`, `SingleOptionAttribute`, `MultipleChoiceAttribute`, and `TrueFalseField`.
     ```yaml
     submission_meta_attributes:
       - name: TextAttribute